What is sedation?

 Sedation and general anesthesia are different levels in a spectrum of consciousness.
 A person is fully conscious at one end of the spectrum where there is no sedation, and totally unconscious with general anesthesia.
 In between, the patient experiences various levels of consciousness based on the medication dosage.

-What is the difference between sedation and general anesthesia?
+What are the types of sedation and anesthesia?

 Following are the different levels of sedation: